alameer3/WebBuilder/replit.md

 UI design approach: Use original AKWAM CSS files for an authentic design instead of recreation from scratch.
 Color scheme: Use reference AKWAM colors (#161619, #27272c, #f3951e).
 Project Goal: Complete Arabic RTL media platform called "YEMEN_FLIX" with same functionality as AKWAM but with own rights and no connection to original site.
-Completion Status: 85% complete - Migration successful.
-Next phase: Complete missing advanced pages, interactive features, and comprehensive content database to achieve 100% AKWAM replication.
+Completion Status: 85% complete - Migration to Replit successful (February 2025).
+Next phase: Complete missing advanced pages, real content database, and IMDB/TMDB integration to achieve 100% AKWAM replication.

+## Migration Results (February 2025)
+- ✅ Successfully migrated from Replit Agent to native Replit environment
+- ✅ PostgreSQL database configured and schema pushed
+- ✅ All dependencies installed and workflow running
+- ✅ Application verified working on port 5000
+- ✅ All security practices and client/server separation maintained

 # System Architecture